 Fair values of floating loans and deposits approximate book value as the interest rates on these instruments automatically re-price to market and the spread remains appropriate.
-Fixed rate loans are valued by discounting the contractual future cash flows at current market rates at the time of issuance for loans with similar credit risks.
+Fixed rate loans are valued by discounting the contractual future cash flows at current market rates for loans with similar credit risks.
 Fixed rate deposits are valued by discounting the contractual future cash flows using market rates currently being offered for deposits with similar terms.
 A credit valuation adjustment is applied to the calculated fair value of uninsured deposits to account for the credit union's own risk.